Bad branding is the worst nightmare for every company. And yet, a failed rebranding examples are more common than you might think.

 What can we learn from Verizon as an example of bad rebranding?

-And, when simplifying your logo, ensure that is doesn’t become boring.
+Therefore, when simplifying your logo, ensure that it doesn’t become boring.

 The DVD rental company Redbox changed its brand logo in 2017.